Queer Sarajevo Festival 2008: Legal proceedings

-In total 19 charges have been filed to Police Departments of Centar and Novo Sarajevo in the period between September 4 and October 3, 2008.
+In total 19 charges have been filed to Police Departments of Centar and Novo Sarajevo in the period between 4 September and 3 October 2008.
 According to the Official Gazette of BiH, in total three indictments have been made by the Prosecutor's Office.
 One indictee was sentenced to one year, while at the same time a ruling had been made that the sentence will enter into force if the indictee dos not commit another criminal offense in the following two years.
 Second indictee was acquitted of all charges, while the third indictee was sentenced to suspended 5-year jail sentence.

 Organization Q appealed to Constitutional court of BiH on the bases that authorities in charge failed to ensure adequate measures for protection of their rights guaranteed by the Constitutional court of BiH and European Convention for protection of Human Rights and Fundamental Freedoms, as well as inefficient investigation, i.e. identification and sanctioning of perpetrators.
-According to the Official Gazette of BiH, disciplinary proceedings have been initiated against four police officers on November 17, 2008, due to reasonable doubt of a serious breach of official duties.
+According to the Official Gazette of BiH, disciplinary proceedings have been initiated against four police officers on 17 November 2008, due to reasonable doubt of a serious breach of official duties.
 Disciplinary committee found them responsible for the breach and sanctions were stated, while Police committee granted their appeals and freed them from responsibility.

-Six years after the appeal was filed, the Constitutional Court of BiH on September 25, 2014, at the 88th plenary session, partially adopted the appeal of the Q Association for the Promotion and Protection of Culture, Identity and Human Rights of Queer persons:
+Six years after the appeal was filed, the Constitutional Court of BiH on 25 September 2014, at the 88th plenary session, partially adopted the appeal of the Q Association for the Promotion and Protection of Culture, Identity and Human Rights of Queer persons:

 The Press Council in Bosnia and Herzegovina has received an appeal from Organization Q on 11 September 2008 related to the articles published in Dnevni avaz.
-The Complaints Commission of the Press Council of Bosnia and Herzegovina unanimously concluded that the newspaper Dnevni Avaz violated the Press Code based on the following articles: Article 1 - General Provisions, 3 - Incitement, 4 - Discrimination, 4a - Gender Equality and Respect of Individuality and 15 - Public Interest.
+The Complaints Commission of the Press Council of Bosnia and Herzegovina unanimously concluded that the newspaper Dnevni Avaz violated the Press Code based on the following articles: Article 1 – General Provisions, 3 – Incitement, 4 – Discrimination, 4a – Gender Equality and Respect of Individuality and 15 – Public Interest.
 The Appeals Commission of the Press Council in BiH has appealed to the editorial board of Dnevni avaz and other newspaper editions in BiH to take into account the democratic value of tolerance and coexistence in this geographical area and to contribute to raising the threshold of tolerance and mutual understanding, while respecting the professional provisions of the Press Code of BiH.